New Jersey Attractions April 19, 2017

 New Jersey offers endless opportunities for fun but sometimes that fun can be costly.
 Museum admission prices can add up and even outdoor activities can put a dent in your wallet.
 Certain state parks and beaches charge small fees and, while it’s worth it, sometimes you want to spend less.
 How does free sound?
 Good to me!
-Here are 10 free outdoor activities to enjoy in New Jersey:
+Here are 10 free outdoor activities to enjoy in New Jersey that the whole family can enjoy.

 1. Navesink Twin Lights